JSO-Technologies/tutorial-nodejs/README.md

 # tutorial-nodejs

 -------------------------------------------------------------------------------

- HELLO WORLD
+BABY STEPS
- Exercise 1 of 13
+ Exercise 2 of 13

-Write a program that prints the text "HELLO WORLD" to the console (stdout).
+Write a program that accepts one or more numbers as command-line arguments and prints the sum of those numbers to the console (stdout).

 -------------------------------------------------------------------------------